Jack Ashenden

 Jack Gilbert Ashenden (12 May 1911 – 14 November 1992) was a New Zealand cricketer who played first-class cricket for Wellington from 1936 to 1945.

 A right-arm medium-pace bowler, Ashenden partnered Tom Pritchard in opening the bowling for Wellington in the 1938-39 Plunket Shield, when he and Pritchard were two of only six players in the competition to take 10 wickets or more.
 He took 6 for 44 in the second innings of the innings victory over Otago.
 At the end of the season he played for New Zealand against Sir Julien Cahn's XI.
+He had a long career in senior Wellington cricket, taking 846 wickets by the time he retired in 1957.

+Ashenden married Joyce Hurren in the late 1930s, and they lived in Wellington.